 Student Ministerial Association (SMA)

-To unite, minister to and train school of Religion major for ministry.
+To unite, minister to and train school of Religion majors for ministry.

 President: Marco Vigil